bmaupin/civ-modding-tools/civilization-6/docs/notes/linux-lua-log-missing.md

 #### To try

-1. [ ] Check that my Platform::LogEvent breakpoint works in the old binary
+1. [x] Check that my Platform::LogEvent breakpoint works in the old binary
+1. [ ] Step back through old binary and see exactly where file is created/written to; Log or LogAt?
+   - The rr replay isn't creating the file
 1. [ ] Confirm LogEvent isn't being called for Lua.log
 1. [ ] Figure out exactly which functions are and aren't being called between the two
    - pGlobal_Print: check